demogorgon1/plantbasedgames-io/blog/content/posts/02-mmorpg-data-storage-part-two.md

 ## My game server went kaboom!
 What happens with the locks of a game server that suddenly disappeared off the map?
 The locks are going to stay locked and other game servers will wait indefinitely to access the blobs.
 Most of the time it's safe to assume that if a client has been waiting for a certain amount of time for their blob to be unlocked, we should just proceed and forcefully apply a new lock, overriding the existing one.
 Optionally we can present this decision to the player, whether or not he wants to take the chance, although it will surely be confusing the average player.
-These forceful unlocks makes it important that game servers always check if they still have the lock, whenever they're saving data.
+These forceful unlocks make it important that game servers always check if they still have the lock, whenever they're saving data.

 ## Some made up numbers
 Let's forget about locking mechanisms for a bit and go back to blob storage.
 I can imagine that some readers might think that it seems crazy to serialize and save player progress data pretty much all the time.
 After all, it's going to be mostly the same data saved over and over again.
 Often an updated blob will only have a couple bytes that are different from the previous one.
 Serializing a new blob, sending it over the network, and finally writing it to a database, it definitely seems like a lot of work.

 We can do a little back-of-the-napkin math.
 Imagine a game where the average blob is 10 KB, which is quite reasonable if you're very careful about how you serialize things.
 You can cram *a lot* of stuff into 10 KB if you avoid wasting space with strings and 16-byte GUIDs.
-Of course the serialization itself might need a little CPU time, but if you're feeling creative you can surely come up with some tricks.
+Of course the serialization itself might need a little CPU time, but if you're feeling creative you can surely come up with some optimization tricks.
 For example, your game server session object will probably consist of a bunch of different subsystems that can be serialized independently.
 You can cache the latest serialization of each of these separately.
 The final blob will then just be mostly a bunch of data copied from this cache.

 You can also do some tricks to reduce how often you save things.
 For example, different kinds of changes to the player progress can be assigned different priority levels.
 Looting a rare item could be very high priority, while the player's position in the world could be very low priority.